-- 6.32 Undergraduate applicants wishing to apply for advanced standing (i.e. direct entry into year 2 or 3) should indicate this on their UCAS application form.
-Applicants for advanced standing are still expected to meet the minimum stated entry requirements of the course for which they are requesting partial exemption.
-Advanced standing is only appropriate for those seeking exemption at the point of application from a whole year/level of an Undergraduate programme.
-The applicant is expected to demonstrate equivalency and currency by providing sufficient evidence of their previous study. - 6.33 Claims for APL will be assessed with the following criteria: - Validity.
+- 6.33 Claims for APL will be assessed with the following criteria: - Validity.
 The evidence must show that the prior learning for which the applicant is making a claim is relevant to the programme of study they have applied for.
 The applicant must be able to demonstrate that there is an appropriate match in both level and content between their previous studies and the University's module(s) for which they are seeking exemption. - Currency.
 Prior learning must have been gained recently enough to still be of value.
 The limits on learning will vary according to subject area but qualifications and experience more undertaken in excess of five years from the point of entry to the University are not normally eligible for consideration. - Sufficiency.
 The applicant must provide enough evidence to demonstrate fully the achievement of the credit being claimed. - Authenticity.
-The evidence should be clearly related to the applicant's own efforts and be able to be verified as such. - Applicants who are still awaiting the decision of an APL claim at the point of registration are required to pay their full tuition fees.
-If they are subsequently awarded APL they will receive a refund for the cost of any exempted modules.

-Accreditation of Prior Certificated Learning (APCL)

-- (i) Where APCL is being sought for the award of academic credit the University must make certain that the learning derived from prior certificated study is equivalent to that of the learning that might otherwise have been achieved by following the full programme of study. - (ii) The University is only able to consider an applicant's previous studies for APCL if they closely match the content of the University's module(s) from which the applicant is seeking exemption. - (iii) Although an applicant does not receive formal tuition during the process of making an APCL claim, additional support is in place at this time, for which a fee is charged.
+The evidence should be clearly related to the applicant's own efforts and be able to be verified as such. - 6.34 Applicants who are still awaiting the decision of an APL claim at the point of registration are required to pay their full tuition fees.
+If they are subsequently awarded APL they will receive a refund for the cost of any exempted modules. - Accreditation of Prior Certificated Learning (APCL) - 6.35 (a) Where APCL is being sought for the award of academic credit the University must make certain that the learning derived from prior certificated study is equivalent to that of the learning that might otherwise have been achieved by following the full programme of study. - (b) The University is only able to consider an applicant's previous studies for APCL if they closely match the content of the University's module(s) from which the applicant is seeking exemption. - (c) Although an applicant does not receive formal tuition during the process of making an APCL claim, additional support is in place at this time, for which a fee is charged.
 This fee is non-refundable should the claim be unsuccessful.
-There is no fee charged for claims made on the basis of previous qualifications/modules obtained/taken at the University of Birmingham. - (iv) Only previous studies taken at the same level as (or higher than) the University's programme for which the applicant is requesting partial exemption will be considered for APCL. - (v) It is the responsibility of the applicant to check that their previous studies were taken at the same level as (or higher than) the University's qualification and that the credit value is equivalent to (or higher than) that which they wish to claim credit towards.
+There is no fee charged for claims made on the basis of previous qualifications/modules obtained/taken at the University of Birmingham. - (d) Only previous studies taken at the same level as (or higher than) the University's programme for which the applicant is requesting partial exemption will be considered for APCL. - (e) It is the responsibility of the applicant to check that their previous studies were taken at the same level as (or higher than) the University's qualification and that the credit value is equivalent to (or higher than) that which they wish to claim credit towards.
 If the applicant's prior learning was taken at a lower level than the credit for which they are seeking an exemption, the University will be unable to consider a claim.

-6.36 Accreditation of Prior Experiential Learning (APEL)
+Accreditation of Prior Experiential Learning (APEL)